xvxx/hatter/README.md

 >
 > -– Edsger W. Dijkstra (allegedly)

-Hatter is a small, whitespace sensitive scripting language with HTML templating built in.
+Hatter is a small, whitespace sensitive templating language with HTML support built right in.
 Its HTML features and syntax are a cheap knock off of [Imba], except Hatter produces raw, static HTML - no JavaScript in sight.

 Hatter can be used to generate static web sites or to render server side content in a good ol' fashioned web application.
+Maybe with [Vial]?

 If you're feeling adventerous, or mad as a hatter, you can use the standalone binary to turn templates into HTML files, or include the